Select therapeutic use:

 Pulmonary arterial hypertension (PAH) (WHO Group I) to improve exercise ability and delay clinical worsening, in patients who are temporarily unable to take oral Revatio.

-Give by IV bolus inj.
-10mg 3 times daily.
+Give by IV bolus inj 2.5mg or 10mg three times daily.

 Phosphodiesterase type 5 inhibitor (cGMP-specific).

-Epistaxis, headache, GI upset, flushing, insomnia, erythema, dyspnea worsened, rhinitis, sinusitis, myalgia, pyrexia, paresthesia; hypotension, vision or hearing loss, priapism.
+Epistaxis, headache, dyspepsia, flushing, insomnia, erythema, dyspnea worsened, rhinitis, sinusitis, myalgia, pyrexia, paresthesia; hypotension, vision or hearing loss, priapism, vaso-occlusive crisis.

 Hepatic (CYP3A, CYP2C9).

 Fecal (primary), renal.